etijskens/wip/docs/user-guide.md

 For every project you create, `wip` will ask you to supply

-- a brief project description, and
+- a brief project description, which can be left empty, and
 - a minimal Python version.

 !!!
 Note